Timeline to Recieve an SEC Whistleblower Award

-Since 2011, more than 33,300 tips have been filed with the SEC Whistleblower Office and the SEC has paid more than $450 million to whistleblowers.
+Since 2011, more than 40,200 tips have been filed with the SEC Whistleblower Office and the SEC has paid more than $700 million in awards to whistleblowers.
 Considering the volume of tips and the SEC’s limited resources, your tip must grab the SEC’s attention to ensure that it is acted upon timely (if at all).
 Once the SEC opens an investigation, it can take at least a year before the SEC is able to take enforcement action or file a complaint.

 An experienced SEC whistleblower law firm can help you frame the information in a way that will increase the likelihood that the SEC will deploy scarce resources to investigate the violation and take enforcement action.
 You can help this process by providing your lawyer with specific and credible information that will serve as a clear roadmap of the securities-law violation(s).
 Moreover, a whistleblower may submit a tip anonymously to the SEC if represented by counsel.

 Prior to submitting an SEC whistleblower claim, it is helpful to consult with an experienced attorney to determine how best to present the TCR to the SEC and what information is necessary to prove a violation.
 For more information about whistleblower rewards and bounties, contact the SEC whistleblower lawyers at Zuckerman Law.

 To learn more about the SEC Whistleblower Program, download Zuckerman Law’s eBook: SEC Whistleblower Program: Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award: